blockprotocol/blockprotocol/rfcs/text/0408-versioning-types.md

 ### Data Types

-At the present Data Types represent completely disjoint value spaces, and the base primitive types are all **incompatible** with one another.
+At the present data types represent completely disjoint value spaces, and the base primitive types are all **incompatible** with one another.
 As the [Non-Primitive Data Types RFC](https://github.com/blockprotocol/blockprotocol/pull/355) continues to be specified, it should comment on how checking compatibility will be affected.

 ### Property Types

-1. Due to how Property Types are used, they implicitly affect the structure of the data in that they require the existence of a key that matches their URI.
+1. Due to how property types are used, they implicitly affect the structure of the data in that they require the existence of a key that matches their URI.
-1. Property Types define their constraints through a `oneOf` field.
-This `oneOf` is a collection of a number of values (greater than 1) where each value is a variant of the "Property Values" (defined below).
+1. Property types define their constraints through a `oneOf` field.
+This `oneOf` is a collection of one or more values where each value is a variant of the "Property Values" (defined below).

-A Property Type `A` is therefore compatible with another Property Type `B` if and only if
+A property type `A` is therefore compatible with another property type `B` if and only if

-1. They have the same base URI (which implies they are the same property type but perhaps different versions) and,
+1.  they have the same base URI (which implies they are the same property type but perhaps different versions) and,
-1. Every element of `A`'s `oneOf` is compatible with one element of `B`'s `oneOf`
+1.  every element of `A`'s `oneOf` is compatible with one element of `B`'s `oneOf`

-The "Property Values" is a recursive definition which refers to the sub-schemas defined within the Property Types meta-schema.
+The "Property Values" is a recursive definition which refers to the sub-schemas defined within the [property types meta-schema](https://github.com/blockprotocol/blockprotocol/blob/main/rfcs/text/0352-graph-type-system.md#property-types-1).
 It defines the element as being one of the following:

 #### Data Type Reference

-A Data Type reference is an inline reference to a data-type.
-A Data Type reference will be compatible with another Data Type reference if the Data Types that are referred to are also compatible.
+A data type reference is an inline reference to a data-type.
+A data type reference will be compatible with another data type reference if the data types that are referred to are also compatible.

-> _Without_ non-primitive Data Types this implies that the references are to the same Data Type.
+> _Without_ non-primitive data types this implies that the references are to the same data type.

 #### Property Type Object

-A Property Type Object is a JSON object where
+A property type Object is a JSON object where

 1. The keys are base URI's to a property type
 1. The values are defined by either: